 Course Delivery Information

-examine and develop both their own information-seeking practices and those of their students, clients or co-workers
+- Examine and develop both your own information-handling practices and those of your students, clients or co-workers

-support students, learners and clients in the context of the information explosion and the crisis in scholarly communication
+- Support students, learners and clients in the context of the 'information explosion'

 |Graduate Attributes and Skills

 |The course will be delivered flexibly and online.